navgurukul/fccamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-with-ai/compare-and-clarify-data-types.md

 In this challenge, we’ll compare variables of different types in JavaScript to understand how type coercion affects results.
 We’ll also explore the difference between null and undefined to clarify their roles in JavaScript.
 <br>
 **Challenge:**
 Compare variables of different types and explain the results.
-Additionally, understand the distinction between null and undefined.

 # --instructions--